RationAI/xopat/modules/README.md

 Additionaly, you can (like annotations module) perform this action after it has been requested, e.g. by exposing this as a ``bindIO()`` method that sets the IO if desired.
 Doing so will enable smooth exporting and data integration within the **context-free** viewer.
 Other plugins will not re-insert the same data multiple times if they work together over the same module.
-You should also provide some API so that plugins or other modules can export their own content with your data if applicable.
+You should also provide some API (e.g. defining your own event system) so that plugins or other modules can export their own content with your data if applicable.

 > Example: annotations support force props exporting that makes the module allways export certain properties
 > if set.
 Other components can rely on their presence this way.